 We’ve all been there: cruising along the highway, the wind in our hair, when a sudden slowing of traffic occurs seemingly out of nowhere.
 Though we’ve all sat through our fair share of traffic jams, few people realize exactly why they happen in the first place.
 On a fundamental level, it’s easy to recognize when a road is overcrowded and too many motorists are using it at the same time.
 On the other hand, traffic often seems to crop up out of nowhere, with no discernable reason to why the cars are suddenly at a standstill.

 Even after the road is cleared, traffic can take a long time to disperse.
 It’s human nature, to some degree, to want to see what was causing a traffic jam.
 We see ambulances racing past us, hear police sirens and become curious about what might have happened.
 By the time we pass by the wreckage, it’s hard to resist a quick peek.
-Unfortunately, this kind of rubbernecking only makes traffic worse.
+Unfortunately, this kind of rubbernecking only makes traffic worse, and can even lead to rear end car accidents.

 Construction zones can also cause traffic to back up.
 These zones often feature a lower speed limit, to which drivers must quickly adjust.
 Even motorists who pass through the same construction zones each day can be caught by surprise at how quickly they have come upon the area, causing them to hit the brakes seemingly out of nowhere.
 This sudden slowing of a vehicle causes traffic to occur.
 The section right before a construction zone soon has too many cars on it that can be handled at normal speeds.